hackerhouseparis/abie/README.md

 ## Run

-install all packages included in the file package.json `npm i` then
+`npm i` will install all packages included in the file package.json
+then
 `npm start`